 Because you haven’t closed the trades on the same day, it doesn’t qualify as a day trade.
 Hence, using this technique, you can attempt any number of day trades.

 - You will also have to cater for slippages, both while buying and selling, though, sometimes it might be against you and other times it might turn out in your favor.

 Hence, slightly cumbersome, but worth a try.

-Buy today and sell tomorrow to avoid PDT
+Buy today and sell tomorrow to avoid PDT when trading

 If you are able to identify stocks with strong momentum, it is better to buy the stock at the market close and hold the position overnight.

 The next day, you can close your position right at the market open, when the liquidity is pretty high.
 Because the positions are being held overnight, they are not considered a day trade.

 Diving into the Stock Market world doesn’t have to be scary, just make sure you’re prepared!